Jim Winkle's Personal Home Page

 - Contra dancing.
 Here's the Madison

 dance schedule.
-Since 2007, I've helped to organize Squirrel Moon, a contra dance weekend.
+I've helped to organize Squirrel Moon since 2007.

 - Music, listening anyway.
 I'd love to learn an instrument some day.